Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Introduction

 \section{Introduction}

-Human-Robot Interaction (HRI) is a well-studied subject.
-From robots designed to act as colleagues in assembly tasks, simple cleaning robots, and to pet robots used in care settings, robots are envisioned and studied for a broad range of applications \cite{weiss2021cobots, prassler2000short, vandemeulebroucke2018use}.
-Robots that are designed to work with or accompany humans must be adapted to the humans' diverse needs for effective and human-centred interaction and collaboration \cite{kopp_2024, simoes2022designing}.
+Human-Robot Interaction (HRI) is a well-studied field.
+Robots are envisioned and studied for a broad range of applications, including robots designed to act as colleagues in assembly tasks, simple cleaning robots, and pet robots used in care settings \cite{weiss2021cobots, prassler2000short, vandemeulebroucke2018use}.
+Robots designed to work with or accompany humans must be adapted to humans' diverse needs to enable effective, human-centred interaction and collaboration \cite{kopp_2024, simoes2022designing}.

-Numerous studies have examined how HRI and robots must be modelled and designed to foster user experience, acceptance of robots, trust in robots, or other context-specific goal variables like increased learning or even health benefits \cite{PRATI2021102072, lotz2019you, zhang2023sorry, lemaignan2016learning, jung2017exploration}.
-While acceptance of robots and the intended outcome of the HRI are essential for the effective deployment of this technology, this focus neglects ethical concerns.
+Numerous studies have examined how HRI and robots must be modelled and designed to foster user experience, acceptance of robots, trust in robots, and other context-specific goal variables such as increased learning or health benefits \cite{PRATI2021102072, lotz2019you, zhang2023sorry, lemaignan2016learning, jung2017exploration}.
+While acceptance of robots and the intended outcome of HRI are essential for the effective deployment of this technology, prioritising these aspects can neglect ethical concerns.

-In 2017, the Institute of Electrical and Electronics Engineers (IEEE), the largest technical professional association in the world, published the document "Ethically Aligned Design" to foster discourse and the development of autonomous technology that aligns with specified ethical design principles \cite{IEEEEAD}.
-One central principle is the optimisation of technology for human well-being.
-They argue that without well-being as a central aspect of technology design, even the best design intentions could have serious negative consequences.
-One of the critical aspects of designing technology that upholds human well-being is the issue of maintaining and encouraging human autonomy.
+In 2017, the Institute of Electrical and Electronics Engineers (IEEE), the largest technical professional association in the world, published "Ethically Aligned Design" to foster discourse and the development of autonomous technology aligned with specified ethical design principles \cite{IEEEEAD}.
+A central principle is the optimisation of technology for human well-being.
+The document argues that without well-being as a crucial aspect of technology design, even the best design intentions could have serious negative consequences.
+One crucial aspect mentioned to uphold human well-being is maintaining and encouraging human autonomy.
+Similarly, the EU's AI Act too, mentions human autonomy and agency as ethical principles of AI design \cite{europeanparliament2024}.